EVS-ATMOS/hyperlocal-observations/_sources/README.md

 important for now.
 All you need to know is how to launch a Pythia Cookbooks chapter via Binder.
-Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon, (see figure below), and be sure to select “launch Binder”.
+Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon (see figure below), and be sure to select “launch Binder”.
 After a moment you should be presented with a notebook that you can interact with.
 I.e. you’ll be able to execute and even change the example programs.
 You’ll see that the code cells